delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ## Defining Your Linked Source Data Format

 In order to be able to successfully do the copying required, plugins might need to get some information from the end-user of your plugin.
-In our case, we need to connect from the staging environment to the source environment using the `scp` tool.
-This means we need to know the username and password.
+In our case, we need to tell `rsync` how to access the files.
+This means we need to know the source environment's IP address (or domain name), the username we need to connect as, and finally the location where the files live.

 Again, we will be using a JSON schema to define the data format.
 The user will be presented with a UI that lets them provide all the information our schema specifies.